DFHack/dfhack/docs/Contributing.rst

 this section as a guide rather than iron law, match the surrounding text, and you'll be fine.

+Each command should have a short (~54 character) help string, which is shown by the `ls` command.
+For scripts, this is a comment on the first line (the comment marker and whitespace is stripped).
+For plugins it's the second argument to ``PluginCommand``.
+Please make this brief but descriptive!

 Everything should be documented!
 If it's not clear *where* a particular thing should be documented, ask on IRC or in the DFHack thread on Bay12 - as well as getting help, you'll be providing valuable feedback that